Welcome to Year 6!

 · TT Rockstars

-The Daily Mile, which include two workouts, tennis and basketball opportunities every day and 2 PE lessons per week, keep the children physically active during each week.
+The Daily Mile, which include two workouts, tennis and basketball opportunities every day and 2 PE lessons per week, keep the child

 Whales: Monday & Friday